JayLau123/Quick-start/README.md

 ## Useful tips for GitHub

-1. In the main page of GitHub, typing **s**: search.
+1. In the main page of GitHub, typing **'s'**: search.

 2. When entering a certain project, the nested files are inconvenient to search.
-Typing **t**，search for all files in this repository.
+Typing **'t'**，search for all files in this repository.

-3. Typing **command+k**: Navigation inside the page
+3. Typing **'command+k'**: Navigation inside the page

 4. Click into a file, say XX.py.
-Typing **L**: navigate to a certain line of the file, and you may copy that line.
+Typing **'L'**: navigate to a certain line of the file, and you may copy that line.

-5. Typing **b**: you can find the correction, updates, and all history record of the opened file.
+5. Typing **'b'**: you can find the correction, updates, and all history record of the opened file.

-7. Navigate to a specific project, and type the dot symbol **.**, it would open a web-based VScode editor and you can run any program on that web.
+7. Navigate to a specific project, and type the dot symbol **'.'**, it would open a web-based VScode editor and you can run any program on that web.

 6. Web-based editor.
 On the top of the Github website, type: